flurfunk/flurfunk-camelbot/README.md

 Flurfunk - CamelBot
 ===================

-Camelbot is a generic Flurfunk-bot.
+Camelbot is a generic Flurfunk-bot that uses Apache Camel.

 Run it locally like this: